Manabu-GT/grunt-auto-install/README.md

 > Install and update npm and bower dependencies.
 > It looks for 'package.json' and 'bower.json' files, and runs 'npm install' and 'bower install' respectively only if they exist.
+> (You can also explicitly disable npm/bower tasks even if those files exist.)

 ## Getting Started
 This plugin requires Grunt `~0.4.0`